Eagle’s Nest Private Tours (in English only)

 Millions of people have heard of Hitler’s “Eagle’s Nest” in Berchtesgaden.
 But how many are aware of the magnitude of the Third Reich’s takeover and development of the Berchtesgaden area?
 How many grasp the political, military and historical importance of the region that Hitler termed his “chosen homeland” and described as the “source of his inspiration”, his “secret capital” and the place where, according to him, his “greatest decisions” were made?

-This full-day private tour gives you the full – and little known – picture of the so-called “Alpine Fortress” in Berchtesgaden, the place that the Allies so eagerly wanted to capture, along with Hitler himself, if possible.
+The tour can be booked for 4 to 8 hours, depending on the number of sites you choose to include.
+This private and in-depth tour gives you the full – and little known – picture of the so-called “Alpine Fortress” in Berchtesgaden, the place that the Allies so eagerly wanted to capture, along with Hitler himself, if possible.

-On this full-day incursion into world history we explore your personal choice of buildings, sites and topics connected with the former headquarters in Berchtesgaden.
-In fact, there are too many known, as well as unknown sites, to visit in one day.
-For this reason, each historically rich tour is customized to cater to the interests of the client.
+On this memorable incursion into world history we explore your personal choice of buildings, sites and topics connected with the former headquarters in Berchtesgaden.
+Each historically rich tour is customized to cater to the interests of the client.

 Choice of sights: